 - Switch off power to the thermostat at the breaker.

-- If there are three or four thin multicolored wires, you’re almost there.
-Ensure the C wire isn’t rolled up inside the wall.
-If you can’t find one, we may be able to add one for you or you may be able to run your new thermostat without one.
+- If there are three or four thin multicolored wires, you’re nearly there.
+Ensure the C wire isn’t hidden within the wall.
+If you can’t find one, we may be able to put in one for you or you may be able to run your new thermostat without one.

-- If you have two thick wires, you may be able to run a smart thermostat with an adaptor just for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to install new wiring.
+- If you have two thick wires, you may be able to use a smart thermostat with an adaptor just for high-voltage systems.
+Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

-Two of the best-selling brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats might work for your home.
+Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
+If you have two to four wires, these thermostats could be a match for your home.

-Nest says its thermostats are designed to need not a lot of power and can typically share it with your home comfort system.
-However, you may need to have a professional like SchagrinGAS Company put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s constantly drained.
+Nest says its thermostats are created to need not a lot of power and can typically share it with your heating and cooling system.
+However, you may need to have a professional like SchagrinGAS Company put in a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s constantly drained.

-ecobee works with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
-So, you’re taken care of if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
+So, you’re good if you don’t have a thermostat C wire.

-At SchagrinGAS Company, we’re always seeking ways to keep you more comfortable while keeping utility costs inexpensive.
-If you have questions about installing a smart thermostat without a C wire, reach us at 302-231-1380.
-We can help you select the right model for your home and even install new wiring if needed.
+At SchagrinGAS Company, we’re always seeking methods to keep you cozier while keeping energy bills reasonable.
+If you want to know more about upgrading to a smart thermostat without a C wire, give us a call at 302-231-1380.
+We can help you select the right model for your home and even install new wiring if required.